 If you’ve made this cookie before or have been checking online for a recipe, you might have noticed that there is one ingredient here that is not commonly found in most of Madeleine recipe.
 That would be the cornstarch.
 I want my Madeleine cookie to have the traditional soft and cakey texture, but with a slight crunch on the top and edge of the cookie.
 I had been thinking on how I can do that, so I experimented on adding cornstarch.
 The addition of cornstarch definitely gave the texture of the Madeleine that I have in mind, so I decided to keep it as an additional ingredient in this cookie.
 I tested both with and without cornstarch, and they both turned out great.
 I guess its just a matter of preference, the choice is yours.

-- Room temperature egg – This is very important as room temperature egg mix better than cold egg.
+- Use Room Temperature Egg – This is very important as room temperature egg mix better than cold egg.
 You want a pale and fluffy consistency with lots of incorporated air for a lighter cookie texture.

-- Beating the egg – Beat the egg in full 3 minutes, no less.
+- Beat the Egg until Pale – Beat the egg in full 3 minutes, no less.
 This will incorporate more air into the batter thus giving the cookie a lighter texture.
 The consistency will be light and runny, and it easily drips when you lift the whisk.
 It will create a ribbon will dripping but will disappear immediately.

-- Adding the butter: Same with flour, no one dumping of butter please.
-Melted butter when mix one time with the cake batter will require more fold and strokes to have them combine, thus deflating the cake batter as more air will escape from mixing.
+- Mix the Melted Butter in Half of the Batter First: Melted butter when mix one time with the cookie batter will require more fold and strokes to have them combine, thus deflating the cookie batter as more air will escape from mixing.
 Again, we want to keep as much air as possible in the batter, for a lighter cookie texture.
-The consistency will be thick and the butter and flour mixture will not easily combine.
-You will need to stir it slowly until both mixture come together.
+The consistency will be thick and the butter and flour mixture will not easily combine at first but it will gradually mix.
+You will need to stir it slowly until the mixtures come together.

-- Preparing the pan: Do not just grease the pan, but flour it as well.
+- Butter, Flour and Chill the Pan: Do not just grease the pan, but flour it as well.
 Madeleine pan has uneven surface and if not grease and flour properly will make it difficult for the cookie to release.
 Once it sticks to the pan, you will end up losing the nice shell design which is the trademark of Madeleine cookie.
 You don’t want these cookie loosing its beauty just because you got lazy preparing the pan properly.
+Once greased and floured, chill in the refrigerator for 15 minutes (or more) to allow the flour to stick better to the pan.

-- Filling the pan: Use small ice cream scooper or 2 teaspoon to fill the cookie shell.
+- Filling the pan: Do NOT mix the batter after taking it out from the refrigerator, mixing will burst the air bubbles that were developed during the rest period.
+Use small ice cream scooper or 2 teaspoon to fill the cookie shell.
 Use the first spoon to scoop the batter, and the other spoon to push the batter to the shell.
-Drop the batter at the batter close to the bottom end of the shell, not in the center or top.
+Drop the batter close to the bottom end of the shell, not in the center or top.
 The batter will spread from bottom up as it bakes.

 Just follow these seven simple tips and you are sure to get this fancy and adorable looking Madeleine cookie.
 Let’s get started!